 Pre-plan what you want to see or you may wander aimlessly until exhausted without seeing what you want to see

-You will be given a free map when you get your ticket.
-I pulled aside at the Information Desk at the Michigan Avenue Entrance and circled the galleries containing the works and exhibits I wanted to see.
+You can get a map at the Information Desk at the Michigan Avenue or Modern Wing Entrance and circle the galleries containing the works and exhibits you wanted to see.
+Or you can use the app.
+I email myself a list of the galleries I want to visit and use the app.
 Of course you don’t have to do this but you may find yourself wandering aimlessly until you’re exhausted – remember 1 million square feet.

 You can figure out what you want to see and where it is located by using the excellent AIC website.
-You can search by:
+Read more here.
+What to See in an Hour

 Check the website calendar ahead of time so you can take part in free gallery talks and tours given by highly trained docents.

 You cannot bring any food or beverages into the AIC.
 Just be sure to keep your ticket and you can go in and out.
-There are many options across the street from inexpensive Shake Shack and Potbelly to more pricey but reasonable Tesori ($10 pizza and glass of wine Saturdays from 12–3pm and Sundays 1–3pm.), 7 Lions and Acanto.
+There are many options across the street from inexpensive Shake Shack and Potbelly to more pricey but reasonable Le Pain Quotidian and Acanto.

 In the main Museum you can dine at the Museum Cafe in the basement and during the summer outdoors at McKinlok Court.
 In the Modern Wing is Caffe Moderno and Terzo Piano.
-I ate at Terzo Piano a few years ago during restaurant week.
-It’s very pricey.
+Terzo Piano is very pricey.
 But you should head up there anyway and go out onto the Bluhm Terrace and check out the great view of the Lurie Garden.
 You are allowed to do this even if you’re not dining there.
 The Lurie Garden’s topography was designed with view from the Modern Wing in mind, even though the expansion was still in its planning stage at the time of the Lurie Garden installation.

 Other ticket options